 Telemedicine.
 Telemedicine is the delivery of health care services or consultations while the patient is at an originating site and the licensed health care provider is at a distant site.
-An originating site includes a health care facility at which a patient is located at the time the services are provided by means of telemedicine.
+An originating site includes a health care facility at which a patient is located at the time the services are provided by means of telemedicine, or in the patient's home or wherever the patient is located.
 Distant site means a site at which a licensed health care provider is located while providing health care services or consultations by means of telemedicine.
 A communication between a licensed health care provider and a patient that consists solely of an e-mail or facsimile transmission does not constitute telemedicine consultations or services.